Where will my massage or bodywork session take place?

 Women may want to consider not wearing any makeup if they wish to have a scalp or face massage.

 Men and women with long hair could tie their hair up before laying down on the massage table.

-Therapeutic Massage: This is a massage session where we focus on the area your having issues or pain with.
-For example, if you are visiting us for a neck and shoulder issue, there is no need to undress by removing your shorts/pants or socks.
+Therapeutic Massage: This is a massage session where we focus on the area you having issues or pain.
+For example, if you are visiting us for a neck and shoulder issue, there is no need to undress by removing your shorts/pants, or socks.

 Will the practitioner be present when I disrobe?

 The practitioner will leave the room while you undress and take off your shoes.
 Next, you will relax onto the table, lie on your back underneath the covers, and we ask that you please do not lay your head on the headrest.